-The “B. Papantoniou” Peloponnesian Folklore Foundation (PFF) is a nonprofit institution based in Nafplion and aims at the research, preservation, study and presentation of the material culture of the Peloponnese as well as of the whole of Greece.
-It was founded in 1974 by Ioanna Papantoniou in memory of her father, Vasilios.
-It is housed in the residence of Vasilios Papantoniou, which was converted into a museum in 1981.
+The “B. Papantoniou” Peloponnesian Folklore Foundation (PFF) is a nonprofit institution based in Nafplion, Greece, and aims at the research, preservation, study and presentation of the material culture of the Peloponnese as well as of the whole of Greece and the evolution of the international fashion.
+It was founded in 1974 by Ioanna Papantoniou in memory of her father, Basil.
+It is housed in the residence of Basil Papantoniou, which was converted into a museum in 1981.

 This same year with its exhibition “The Production, Elaboration and Use of Natural Fibres in Greece” the Museum won the 1981 Museum of the Year main Award (EMYA) “...because of the manifold activities of the Foundation in the area of tradition, the quality and size of its collections, the excellence of its displays, the superb graphics, the range and scholarship of its research projects and the originality and thoroughness of its educational programmes”.

 In 2013 PFF was honoured by the Academy of Athens for its long term contribution to the promotion of the Hellenic culture.

 On October 1989 the PFF inaugurated in the old railway station in Nafplion a model place dedicated to the child.
 This area which includes the building of the depot of the old Nafplion Railway Station and the platform, was granted by the Municipality of Nafplion to the PFF and it has been converted it into the first Childhood Museum in Greece, “Stathmos” (The Station).